stuycs-gh-classrooms/nxtm-p01-pd09-wow/README.md

 - driver
 -   **while** game goes on, ball should keep moving forever
 -     **boolean** if paused then go to the pause screen OR showcase pause
+- reset the game
+- if all boxes are destroyed add option to keep playing and reset boxes-> maybe on the pause screen
 -
 -